Computation of Atomic Properties with the Hy-CI Method

 - Why Parallelize the Hy-CI Method?

 Even using the Hy-CI Method for two electrons, large basis sets and extended precision arithmetic place high CPU and memory costs on a high precision calculation.
 The solution to these problems, for both CPU speed and memory needs, is to parallelize the calculation.
 This enables high precision Hy-CI method calculations and opens up the possibility of Hy-CI method calculations for three, four (and hopefully more) electron atomic systems.
 The benefits from this work should be obvious from the fact that the technique is still being used today and that the original work of HPCVG Computational Scientist James Sims, in collaboration with Stanley Hagstrom of Indiana University, from 1971 to 1976 is still being referenced in the (peer-evaluated) literature.
 In 1996, in a review article in Computational Chemistry, it was declared that this method is nearly impossible to use for more that 3 or 4 electrons.
-We believe that while that may have been true in 1996, it is no longer true today due to the availability of cheap CPUs which can be connected in parallel to enhance both the CPU power and the memory that can be brought to bear on the computational task.
+We have shown that while this may have been true in 1996, it is no longer true today due to the availability of cheap CPUs which can be connected in parallel to enhance both the CPU power and the memory that can be brought to bear on the computational task.

 - How is the Parallelization Realized?